JacquesBeets/hooligan/README.md

 # My Two Cents

 ### Scale To Millions
 I had great fun working on this assessment and also learned a couple of things along the way.
-Scaling the solution to millions would require a more cleaner and organized codebased with a better folder structure for easier navigation.
+Scaling the solution to millions would require a more cleaner and organized codebase with a better folder structure for easier navigation.
 Although I havn't included automated tests, I would approach this in a TDD manner in order to minimize those pesky bugs.
 Additionally I would also include end to end testing with something like Cypress.
 Moving it over to a framework like Next.js that already handles a lot of the setup involved in such an application(eg.routing) would be a great idea.
 Continues Integration and Deployment will also play a big part in this.

 ### Logging and Monitoring
 For logging and tracking errors on such a large scale I would use a solution like Sentry with breadcrums that allows better insights on how the error came about in the first place.